Reduced hours and RATs: How supermarkets plan to keep food flowing

 Supermarkets are bracing for the surge in Omicron cases and the demand it will have for online shopping and delivery.

-Additional times lots for both delivery and click and collect services have already been added to meet demand from the 5000 people isolating.
+Additional times lots for both delivery and click-and-collect services have already been added to meet demand from the 5000 people isolating.

-And supermarket giants say they "are ready" to kick-off with systems they hope will minimise disruption when more New Zealanders need to stay home.
+And supermarket giants say they "are ready" to kick off with systems they hope will minimise disruption when more New Zealanders need to stay home.

 Yesterday, the country hit a new daily high of 2522 Covid cases, with a record 100 people in hospital.

-Cases were doubling every 3-4 days and were expected to peak in around six weeks' time.
+Cases were doubling every three to four days and were expected to peak in around six weeks' time.

 Countdown supermarkets have been planning for the expected larger-scale outbreak.